Guest007/Rosenfox/About-config_Short_manual_en-US.md

 ## IV.
 SEARCH PLUGINS

-Search plugins, which included in Firefox by default, has at least four problems:
+Search plugins, which included in Firefox by default, has at least five problems:

-a) as a rule (by default) - unencrypted (HTTP, not HTTPS) connection to search server.
+a) as a rule (by default) - unencrypted (HTTP) connection to search server.
 You have a potential risk to disclose own search preferences;

 b) the picture (favicon) in base64 that built-in in source code;

 c) plugin *may include* the special identificator.
 This may decrease your anonymity;

-d) search string may include additional settings and the search server may get several pieces of data to determine your operating systems, browser version, etc.
+d) search string may include additional settings and the search server may get several pieces of data to determine your operating systems, browser version, etc.:

+e) autosuggestion of search results.

 To prevent this risks: